Legoland New York: Opening

 On May 19, 2021, Legoland New York announced its official plan to open the park in phases due to construction delays, as well as opening reservations and ticket purchases for pass holders and the public.
 The next day, Legoland New York opened for "1st to play" pass holders who paid additional in 2019 for special access to an event before official park opening.
 Lego City and Lego Pirates were closed during this time.
 Following that week, on May 29, 2021, Legoland New York officially opened to the general public and other pass holders.
 This was a soft opening, since Lego Pirates and part of Lego City was still under construction.
 In conjunction with this, ticket prices were reduced.
 The Legoland Hotel was also delayed, with the full opening planned later in the summer.

 On July 9, 2021, after four years of construction, Legoland New York fully opened with all seven lands and corresponding rides open.
 Concluding the initial five year construction period for the park costing $500 million.
 Becoming the first new theme park in the northeast since 1974.
 Ticket prices returned to normal and the park began to operate daily, but the hotel remained under construction.
 On August 6, 2021, the Legoland Hotel opened with a grand opening and started accepting overnight stays.

 Legoland New York announced that it would open a "water playground" in the Lego City section of the park in 2022, but opening had to be pushed back due to delays.
 In addition, more paths and stairways were constructed, connecting Miniland with other sections of the park.
+The water playground opened during Memorial Day weekend 2023.

+In early 2024, construction began on a gondola set to open that summer called the "Minifigure Skyflyer" to ease travel between lands separated by a hill.
+The ride will have interactive elements centered around seven themes anchored by minfigures.